Mylliah/holbertonschool-shell/basics/README.md

 ###---- Task 2 :

-	command used to write a script that changes the working directory to the user's home directory : cd /home
+	command used to write a script that changes the working directory to the user's home directory : cd
 	chmod u+x file = * *to change the file's access rights and make it executable* * ;
 	./file = * *to execute script* * ;

 ###---- Task 3 :

-	command used to
+	command used to write a script that displays current directory contents in a long format :
+	ls -l
+	chmod u+x file = * *to change the file's access rights and make it executable* * ;
+	./file = * *to execute script* * ;